leanwell/esp32lyrics/README.md

 ﻿## ESP32 Lyrics

-> This project uses an ESP32 to control an OLED display and a servo motor.
-The display shows words sequentially with specified delays, while the servo motor rotates or stops based on a button press.
-It combines text visualization and motor control for interactive functionality.
+> This project uses an ESP32 to control an OLED display.
+The display shows words sequentially with specified delays.

 **Requirements**
 |Materials  | Quantity |